xtofs/railroad-syntax-diagram.js/README.md

 ## Quick Start

-The library uses a standalone global API that works with file:// protocol - no local server required!
+The library uses a standalone global API that works with http:// and file:// protocol.

 ```html
 <!DOCTYPE html>